k8-g/T1A3-App/readme.md

 After the player presses 'Spacebar' + 'Enter', the game starts.
 A random word is generated using the [wonderwords package](https://pypi.org/project/wonderwords/), which is then displayed as a blanked out word, showing the hidden letters as underscores, for example, the word 'feline' would be displayed as '_ _ _ _ _ _'.
 An empty 'Hangman' gallows text image is displayed as well.

 Two functions operate to start the game; play_game in hangman_functions.py & start_game in Game.py.
-The first clears the screen and loads the game, whilst the  second draws the empty gallows, generates the random word to be guessed and replaces the letters in the words to be displayed as underscores with spaces beside them to seperate them.
+The first clears the screen and loads the game (and any stats if there any saved), whilst the  second draws the empty gallows display (draw_hangman), generates the random word to be guessed (self._hangman_word = generate_word(self)) and replaces the letters in the words to be displayed as underscores with spaces beside them to seperate them. (print("_ "*len(self._hangman_word)))

 The player then can input a letter followed by the 'Enter' key, and the game will let the player know if their guess is in the word or an incorrect guess.
 It does this by running a check_letters function which checks if the inputted letter is in the word.
+This loops through every letter in the word to see if it matches.

 If the player guesses a letter correctly, that letter is then converted from the corresponding underscore into the guessed letter in the displayed blanked word.
 A message will also be displayed telling the player that the letter they have guessed is correct.
 They then can guess again.